pFransozi/pFransozi.github.io/_posts/2023-04-22-array-theory-algorithms.md

 No doubt that arrays are the most fundamental data structure in CS, that because it is a fixed-size, contiguous block of memory of the same data type.
 Those aspects give to an array O(1) time to store and access an element.
 Arrays work on an index system starting from 0 to (n-1), where n is the size of the array.

 Like any data structure, an array also has its limitations.
 When the index is used to look up an element, time required is constant, which means O(1).
-Otherwise, when the algorithm looks up an element by value, for it requires an entire traversal of an array, unless it is sorted in some way.
+Otherwise, when the algorithm looks up an element by value, it requires an entire traversal of an array, unless it is sorted in some way.
 An entire traversal of an array means O(n).

 There are three additional limitations to consider when working with arrays:
 1. deleting an element from an array requires shifting all the subsequent elements one position to the left, which takes O(n) time.
 To avoid this, it's better to overwrite the value of the element you want to delete.